AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 ![source-ingestion](../assets/ui/monitor-sources/source-ingestion.png)

 To sort through the list of sources, select **[!UICONTROL My sources]** and then select your category of choice from the dropdown menu.
-To focus on cloud storages, select **[!UICONTROL Cloud storage]**
+For example, to focus on cloud storages, select  **[!UICONTROL Cloud storage]**

 ![sort-by-category](../assets/ui/monitor-sources/sort-by-category.png)